mmuller88/mmblog/content/cdk-amplify-runtime-config-eng/index.md

 }
 ```

-The runtime-config is then dynamically loaded in the React app via useEffect:
+The runtime-config is then dynamically loaded in the React app via useEffect and fetch:

 ```ts
 useEffect(() => {